 Furthermore, when it is determined that there is a "benefit" to the recipient of the financial contribution, the benefits from the subsidies are amortized over the products that the recipient produces.
 If the product in question is a raw material (so-called "upstream products"), there is a possibility that products made from using the raw material (so-called "downstream products") may have the benefits from subsidies added on as well.
-Specifically, if benefits from subsidies given to an enterprise that manufactures and sell logs by cutting down timber can be proven to have transferred to softwood which is produced by log processors who use the timber, a subsidized product, the Appellate Body will judge the softwood to be a "subsidized product" as well which could be subjected to countervailing duties.
+Specifically, if benefits from subsidies given to an enterprise that manufactures and sell logs by cutting down timber can be proven to have transferred to softwood which is produced by log processors who use the timber, a subsidized product, the Appellate Body will judge the softwood (coniferous wood) to be a "subsidized product" as well which could be subjected to countervailing duties.
 (It is understood that if there is a connection between the log dealer and the log processor, such as the two belong to the same company, the benefits will be naturally transferred.
-(US-softwood Lumber IV, Paragraphs 155-156)).
-It should be noted that not only products products produced by using subsidized products as their raw material may be deemed as such.
+(US-softwood Lumber IV.
+Paragraphs 155-156)).
+It should be noted that not only products produced by companies that receive subsidies directly are deemed as "subsidized products", but also products produced by using subsidized products as their raw material may be deemed as such.